 - 1.1 [usually in combination] A strand of yarn or rope: [as modifier]: four-ply yarnMore example sentences

 - A nice dense thread or 3-8 ply yarn seams to work quite nicely for a blanket stitch.

 - A rope is a ply of natural threads or synthetic fibers.

 - The ply yarns are twisted together to form cord- and the cord is the actual material used in the weaving process.

-- 1.2The number of layers or strands of which something is made: the yarn can be any ply from two to eightMore example sentences
+- 1.2The number of multiple layers or strands of which something is made: the yarn can be any ply from two to eightMore example sentences

 - Another benefit of multiple plies is their insulating quality.